 Playground Safety Inspection

 Only 12 states require playground equipment inspections, meaning it’s easy to construct a playground and not think about having it inspected.
-However, it’s crucial to have your playground inspected because inspections help keep your playground up to quality standards, and keep the children who play on it safe from harm.
+However, it’s crucial to have your playground inspected because inspections help keep your playground up to quality standards.
+They keep the children who play on it safe from harm.
 If an accident or injury were to happen on your playground and you didn’t invest in a playground safety inspection, you are liable for any injuries that occur from your negligence in not making sure it is safe for play.
-When you don’t get you playground inspected, you could have a lawsuit on your hands.
+When you don’t get your playground inspected, you could have a lawsuit on your hands.
 Inspections keep you safe from having to pay a lawsuit settlement, and ensure the safety of the children who play on your playground.
 With J.C.
-Walker & Sons Corporation, our playground safety inspectors are experts who can identify hazards and other environmental conditions that an untrained person may not see.
+Walker & Sons Corp., our playground safety inspectors are experts who can identify hazards and other environmental conditions that an untrained person may not see.

 Where is a playground inspection required?

 J.C.
-Walker & Sons is certified by the National Recreation and Park Association to provide playground safety inspections according to the Consumer Product Safety Commission’s guidelines.
+Walker & Sons Corp. is certified by the National Recreation and Park Association to provide playground safety inspections according to the Consumer Product Safety Commission’s guidelines.
 Contact us to learn more about what we can do for you.

 When it comes to playground design and undertaking a new playground build project, there are a lot of factors to take into consideration.
-Between budget, design, age group, location, environment, and safety surfacing, understanding who you’re designing your playground for is incredibly important.
+Between budget, design, age group, location, environment, and safety surfacing; understanding who you’re designing your playground for is incredibly important.
 Some of the more important considerations include: